 The Electra Cruiser 7D has everything you're looking for in a classic beach cruiser, and a little bit more.
 Infused with Electra's legendary style and patented Flat Foot Technology®, the 7D offers a solid range of gears to handle any hills you may encounter on your way to the beach, your friend's house or around the neighborhood.

 The Cruiser 7D by Trek is the best alternative to the cruiser bike if you need a bit more versatility.
 The 7D has a solid range of working gears that have enough diversity to handle even the steepest of hills with ease.
 Of course, this isn’t a high-performance tourer.
-Don’t expect to smash through 100km per day!
+Don’t expect to smash through 100 miles per day!
 Riding around all day from beach to beach and town to town is comfortably achievable on this cruiser.

 With the same traditional design as the last two cruiser bikes on our list, you get the same great style and durability of the aluminum frame, chunky seat, and wide tires but with the added versatility of extra gears!